If you’re a ninja like I am, you know just how effective a jump rope can be.

 And that comes with a price.

-The complete set of ropes and handles cost $140, quite an unusual sum to pay for a set of jump ropes at first glance.
+The complete set of cables and handles cost $140, quite an unusual sum to pay for a set of jump ropes at first glance.

 If you break it down, however, you find that it comes out to about $20 per rope – not too much more than your cheap plastic $7-10 dollar rope you’d get at the general sports store.
 Plus you get two quality handles.